3rdentity/Grappl/README.md

 is bound to, and your server will be open for anyone to connect.
 No messing around with port forwarding.

 It works by transferring data through relay servers (by default, ones on grappl.io).

-The project is in beta.
-This repository contains all the newest client code.

 ## License